Tammy W. Holt

 Dr. Bizzell is a Smithfield native, and is a musculoskeletal radiologist working at Johnston Health in Clayton and Smithfield.
 He did his undergraduate studies at Wake Forest University, graduating with a chemistry degree with honors.
 He then received his medical education at East Carolina University Brody School of Medicine.
 Dr. Bizzell did his residency in Diagnostic Radiology and fellowship in Musculoskeletal Radiology at Johns Hopkins University.
 He lives in Clayton with his wife, Jackie, and their three children.

 Lynn Daniels, CPA, is a proud graduate of Wake Forest University where she earned a BS in Business Finance.
 She received her Master of Accountancy from North Carolina State University in 2008.
 She started her career at CohnReznick, LLP in Charlotte, NC where she worked five years in the Audit Department before returning to the family business.
-The Daniels own and operate the Super 8 and Sleep Inn & Suites in Smithfield, North Carolina.
-She currently resides in Johnston County and is an active member of First Baptist Church in Smithfield, the Smithfield-Selma Chamber of Commerce, the Junior League of Raleigh and a leader in Bible Study Fellowship.
-Miss Daniels also serves on the Johnston County Tourism Authority board.
+The Daniels own and operate the Sleep Inn & Suites in Smithfield, North Carolina.
+She currently resides in Johnston County and is an active member of First Baptist Church in Smithfield, the Triangle East Chamber of Commerce, and the Junior League of Raleigh.
+Miss Daniels also serves on the Alpha International Ministries Board and previously served on the Johnston County Tourism Authority Board.

 Iris Peoples Green is a senior attorney with Disability Rights North Carolina and spearheads special litigation for children with mental illness and developmental disabilities.
 When Iris is not working, she continues to advocate for children in her community through volunteer work at Watts Missionary Baptist Church, C3 Church of Clayton and Alpha Kappa Alpha Sorority, Inc. Iris’ greatest community work has been through her sorority which has a strong focus on health promotion and raising awareness around three areas that disproportionately affect the Johnston County community: Stroke and heart disease, Alzheimer’s; and Mental Health.
 Iris received her bachelor’s degree in Political Science from South Carolina State University in 1986 and her law degree from North Carolina Central University School of Law in 2001.
 Iris is married to Joe Green and they have two children.